madeline-bot/docs-v2/src/docs/commands_samp.md

 ## Server Query Bookmark Commands

 ::: warning
-Each server can only bookmark one SA-MP server!
+Each guild can only bookmark one SA-MP server!
 :::

 | Name                   | Example                                      | Usage                             |